 ‘I had but that one arrow,’ says Chotti Munda, the hero of this epic tale.
 A ‘magic’ arrow that stood for the pride, the wisdom, the culture, of their society, a society threatened with inevitable disintegration as its traditional structures crumbled under the assault of ‘national development’.

-The wide sweep of this important novel encompasses many layers.
-It ranges over decades in the life of Chotti-the central character-in which India moves from colonial rule to independence and then to the unrest of the 1970s.
-It probes and uncovers the complex web of social and economic exchange based on power relations.
-It traces the changes, some forced, some welcome, in the daily lives of a marginalized rural community.
+The wide sweep of this novel ranges over decades in the life of Chotti, the central character, in which India moves from colonial rule to independence and then to the unrest of the 1970s.
+It traces the changes—some forced, some welcome—in the daily lives of a marginalized rural community.
 And at its core, it celebrates Chotti, legendary archer, wise and farsighted leader, proud role model to his younger brethren.

-Written in 1980, this novel is also remarkable for the manner in which it touches on vital issues that have, in subsequent decades, grown into matters of urgent social concern.
-It raises questions about the place of the tribal on the map of national identity, land rights and human rights, the ‘museumization’ of ‘ethnic’ cultures, and the justification of violent resistance as the last resort of a desperate people, amongst others.
+Written in 1980, this novel raises questions about the place of indigenous peoples on the map of India’s national identity, land rights and human rights, and the justification of violent resistance as the last resort of a desperate people.

 Mahasweta Devi is one of India's foremost writers.
 Her powerful fiction has won her recognition in the form of the Sahitya Akademi (1979), Jnanpith (1996) and Ramon Magsaysay (1996) awards, amongst several other literary honours.
 She was also awarded the Padmasree in 1986, for her activist work amongst dispossessed tribal communities.